dav1ta/personal-library/docs/python/basics/io.md

 # Python I/O Operations

+Note: For advanced patterns and wrappers, see `io.md`.

 ## Introduction

 Python provides powerful tools for handling input and output operations.
 This guide covers various aspects of I/O in Python, including file operations, data representation, text encoding, and command-line arguments.